Frequently Asked Questions » Print This Page

 How is compensation determined for associates after their first year?

-What retirement, healthcare, and other benefits does the firm provide?
+What retirement, healthcare, student loan repayment, and other benefits does the firm provide?

-G&L offers many benefits, including retirement benefits through generous contributions to 401(k) and cash balance plans, comprehensive medical coverage and dental care programs, 14 weeks paid maternity leave after 12 months with the firm (with no impact on calculation of annual bonus), vacation, and convenient free parking.
+G&L offers many benefits, including retirement benefits through generous contributions to 401(k) and cash balance plans, comprehensive medical coverage and dental care programs, a student loan repayment program for up to $5,250 annually toward undergraduate or graduate student loan expenses, 14 weeks paid maternity leave after 12 months with the firm (with no impact on calculation of annual bonus), vacation, and convenient free parking.
 We also pay the mandatory dues for an associate’s membership in the state bar association, dues for memberships in other relevant associations, and the costs for attending approved Continuing Legal Education courses.